dperique/Kubernetes_tutorials/kubernetes_upgrades_downgrades.md

 * Upgrading "gracefully" (i.e., without service downtime) is a different topic but can be integrated as needed in the upgrade process.
-* Upgrading one Kubernetes node at a time narrows the scope of making graceful uprades to being able to move workloads to another Kubernetes node without any service disruption.
-This can be done using more than one pod replica, tweaking your loadbalancer to stop using a service container that is to be migrated, gracefully shutting down services (i.e., allowing in-flight transactions to complete), and stopping the container.
+* Upgrading one Kubernetes node at a time narrows the scope of "making graceful uprades" to being able to move workloads to another Kubernetes node without any service disruption.
+This can be done using more than one pod replica, tweaking your loadbalancer to stop using a service pod that is to be migrated, gracefully shutting down services (i.e., allowing in-flight transactions to complete), and stopping the pod so that it can be migrated to a different Kubernetes worker node.
   * After the upgrade is complete, you can add the pod back into the load balancer